boddz/mullvad-vpn-killswitch/README.md

 ## Prerequisites

-Debian/ Ubuntu based Linux disto with bash for the shell.
+Debian/ Ubuntu based Linux distro with bash for the shell.

 Download the Mullvad VPN OpenVPN conf [here](https://mullvad.net/en/account/#/openvpn-config).

-Update the `user config variables` region inside of 'setup.bash'to match your LAN subnet, and the VPN port, protocol and IPs (last three found in the Mullvad conf file).
+Update the `user config variables` region inside of 'setup.bash' to match your LAN subnet, and the VPN port, protocol and IPs (last three found in the Mullvad conf file).